 ANAT 1101A.
 Gross Anatomy A. (4.5 Credit Hours)

 The gross anatomy course provides an in-depth study of the human body using cadaveric dissection.
 Additional emphasis is placed on developmental anatomy and normal radiographic anatomy.
-This course will include the anatomical relationships of the back, head, neck, thorax and abdomen.
+This course will include the anatomical relationships of the back, thorax, abdomen, pelvis and the limbs.

 ANAT 1101B.
 Gross Anatomy B. (2.5 Credit Hours)

 The gross anatomy course provides an in-depth study of the human body using cadaveric dissection.
 Additional emphasis is placed on developmental anatomy and normal radiographic anatomy.
-This course will include the anatomical relationships of the pelvis, perineum, and the lower and upper limbs.
+This course will include the anatomical relationships of the reproductive system, head, and neck.